Piola-l/keys_disco/README.md

 # Keys disco

-Use only on Linux.
+Works only on Linux.
 Systemd brightnessctl is required.

 Run with
 ``` python